troy896/magisk-files/note_debug.md

-## Magisk 38fc1599-delta DEBUG by HuskyDG
+## Magisk f3a24d75-delta DEBUG by HuskyDG

 > The Debug version has a more detailed log than the Canary version

 ### What is new?

-- Rename "Anti Zygote loop" to "Bootloop Protection" since many users confused
-- Enable Bootloop Protection by default
+- Revert to original UI

 ### Diff from official